Quidbill

 Best Practices for Getting Paid Faster

-Send invoices immediately - Don't wait weeks after completing work Offer multiple payment options - Accept cards, bank transfer, and PayPal Set clear payment terms - State "Due within 15 days" not just "Due upon receipt" Send payment reminders - Automated reminders at 3, 7, and 14 days overdue Add late fees - 1.5% monthly late fee encourages on-time payment Make it easy to pay - Include a "Pay Now" button in your invoice
+- Send invoices immediately - Don't wait weeks after completing work - Offer clear payment options - Bank transfer, PayPal, Wise, or your own card provider - Set clear payment terms - State "Due within 15 days" not just "Due upon receipt" - Plan payment reminders - Decide when and how you will follow up before an invoice is overdue - Agree late-fee terms in advance - Check the contract and local rules before applying a fee - Make it easy to pay - Put exact payment instructions directly on the invoice

 Common Invoicing Mistakes to Avoid